 - Varied items (paintings, sculptures, musical instruments,…)

 - You can consult digitised documents (such as handwritten scores) via Belgica, the digital library.

-- For full-text searches in our digitised journals and periodicals, please use BelgicaPeriodicals.
+- For full-text searches in the digitised journals and periodicals, please use BelgicaPeriodicals.

 In the reading rooms

 Due to Covid-19, all documents have to be consulted in the General reading room.Music reading room